dyballa/generalization/README.md

 > Gerritz, E., Dyballa, L., Zucker, S. W. (2024), "Zero-shot generalization across architectures for visual classification", _The Twelfth International Conference on Learning Representations (ICLR '24), TinyPapers Track_.

+The code used for our preliminary results in the tiny paper is available at the following release: [ICLR2024TinyPaper](https://github.com/dyballa/zero-shot-generalization/releases/tag/ICLR2024TinyPaper).